openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/extension/access_rules.md

 ## Orphan Rule for Extensions

-Implementing an interface from another `package` for a type from a different `package` may cause confusion.
+Implementing an interface from another `package` for a type in a different `package` can cause confusion.

-To prevent a type from accidentally implementing an inappropriate interface, Cangjie does not allow defining orphan extensions—i.e., extensions that are neither defined in the same package as the interface (including all interfaces in the inheritance chain) nor in the same package as the extended type.
+To prevent a type from accidentally implementing an inappropriate interface, Cangjie does not allow orphan extensions—extensions that are neither in the same package as the interface (including all interfaces in the interface inheritance chain) nor in the same package as the extended type.

 As shown in the following code, it is not allowed to implement the `Bar` interface from `package b` for the `Foo` type from `package a` within `package c`.